eniotnaCDMX/DataScientest_DE_June2022_Project/README.md

 ## Context

 This "Wise Analyzer" app was developed by Marie Bonin and me as part of the June 2022 Data Engineer training at DataScientest.
-The objective of this application is to analyze the content of comments related to the financial company "Wise" on the TrustPilot website.
+The objective of this application is to analyze the content of comments related to the financial company "Wise" on the [Trustpilot](https://www.trustpilot.com/review/wise.com) website.
 It is therefore based on the data contained on TrustPilot, offers the user the possibility to add a comment themselves, sets up a sentiment analysis algorithm to try to understand the links between ratings and sentiments, and what makes a sentiment positive or negative.

 More specifically, it meets several needs: